amynic/ainights-sessionowners/README.md

 * Name: choose a suitable name
 * Description: add a description of the classifier (example shown in image)
-* Resource Group: choose the resource group you created your custom vision service in
+* Resource Group: choose the resource group you created your custom vision service in (example: ainights[SO])
 * Project Types: Classification
 * Classification Types: Multiclass (Single tag per image)
 * Domains: General